tnelsen/Drone-Data-in-Agricultural-Research/03-high-throughput-data-extraction.md

 Often in a research setting there are many uniform experimental units that are being measured.
 This example show how to create and extract data from a uniform set of experimental plots - in this case of wheat and triticale - with an R script in QGIS.

+## R packages

-0. For this section to work, make sure you have the geosphere, rgdal, raster, and rgeos packages installed in R.
+For this section to work, make sure you have the geosphere, rgdal, raster, and rgeos packages installed in R.
 	+ For ease of access, open the *package_install.R* file in the "Drone-Data-in_Agricultural-Research-data" folder
 	+ Run the entire script by pressing the run button at the top (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Enter</kbd>)

+*Note that if you have run R in QGIS before you will have to update the packages in QGIS as well as R when there are new versions of the packages.*

-1. Setup new raster layer
+## 1. Setup new raster layer

-> ### Challenge
->
-> Add the raster layer "Davis_4l10l18_index_grvi.tif" in the downloaded "Drone-Data-in_Agricultural-Research-data" to the project.
-Zoom to the newly added layer.
+1. Add the raster layer *Davis_4l10l18_index_grvi.tif* in the downloaded *Drone-Data-in_Agricultural-Research-data/example_data* to the project.
+For a refresher see [Multispectral Data Visualization](01-multispectral-data-visualization.md#2-adding-raster-layers)
+2. Zoom to the newly added layer.

 2. Re-project the raster layer
 	+ Check the projection of your raster file, if it is not in latitude and longitude (EPSG: 4326) then reproject it so that it is in latitude and longitude.